Skip to main content

 Ratehub logo

 Thinking of switching credit cards?
-While it’s not a frequent occurrence for most, fluctuations in your financial situation or buying habits may find you rethinking the plastic in your wallet, wondering if you can reap better rewards or pay less fees and interest elsewhere.
-Thankfully, whether you’re upgrading/downgrading or applying for a new card entirely, it’s a lot easier to do than you think.
+Changes in your financial situation or spending habits might lead you to rethink the plastic in your wallet.
+You might be wondering if you can reap better rewards, reduce fees, or find lower interest rates elsewhere.
+Thankfully, whether you’re looking to upgrade, downgrade, or apply for a new card entirely, the process is a lot easier than you think.

-Many factors can influence your decision to swap out your credit card: credit score, income, changes in employment, or general lifestyle shifts, but here are a few common reasons customers consider a switch:
+Many factors can influence your decision to switch out your credit card, such as your credit score, income, changes in employment, or shifts in your lifestyle.
+Here are a few common reasons customers consider a switch:

-• Your income and/or credit score has improved since your last card and you’re now eligible for one with better rewards, better terms, or a lower interest rate.
+• Improved financial standing: Your income and/or credit score has improved since your last card and you might now be eligible for one with better rewards, improved terms, or a lower interest rate.

-• The current card’s benefits no longer apply to your lifestyle.
-A travel credit card doesn’t make a ton of sense if you’re not travelling as much as you used to.
+• Mismatched benefits: The benefits of your current card no longer align with your lifestyle.
+For example, a travel credit card might not make sense if your travel frequency has changed.
 Or perhaps you’ve recently welcomed a newborn into your family and found that using cash back dollars to buy diapers and formula can lead to big savings.

 There’s a lot to think about before you decide on switching to a new card, so we made you a list to help guide you through the process.